Hire a project manager, they said.

 - Downloading your brain to break free of the project management hamster wheel

-Now you can keep your peeps accountable, protect scope and establish a high performance culture.
+Now you can keep your peeps accountable, protect scope and establish a high project performance culture.

 That’s it.
 Promise.